isabella232/lessonly.github.io/styleguide/testing.md

 - Include a blank line around `describe`/`feature` blocks, `it`/`scenario` blocks, `before`/`background` blocks, and `context` blocks.
 - Within `it`/`scenario` blocks, separate setup and expectations with a blank line.
 - Do not include a blank line above `let` blocks, in order to visually group them with their appropriate `describe`/`feature` or `context` block.
+- Include a blank line below the last 'let' in the block.
 - Do not include blank lines between successive `end`s.

 For example: